Trump administration says it will withhold SNAP from Democrat-led states if they don’t provide data

-WASHINGTON (AP) — President Donald Trump’s administration said Tuesday that it will move to withhold SNAP food aid from recipients in most Democratic-controlled states starting next week unless they provide information about those receiving the assistance.
+WASHINGTON (AP) — President Donald Trump’s administration said Tuesday that it will move to withhold SNAP food aid from recipients in most Democratic-controlled states starting next week unless those states provide information about those receiving the assistance.

-Agriculture Secretary Brooke Rollins said at a Cabinet meeting Tuesday that the action is in the works because those states are refusing to provide data the department requested such as the names and immigration status of the aid recipients.
+Agriculture Secretary Brooke Rollins said at a Cabinet meeting Tuesday that the action is in the works because those states are refusing to provide data the department requested such as the names and immigration status of aid recipients.
 She said the cooperation is necessary in order to root out fraud in the program.
 Democratic states have sued to block the requirement.

+Twenty-two states and the District of Columbia previously sued over the request for information, which was initially made in February.
+A San Francisco-based federal judge has barred the administration, at least for now, from collecting the information from those states.

+The federal government last week sent the states a letter saying that it was time to comply, as other states have, but the parties all agreed to give the states until Dec.
+8 to respond.

 About 42 million lower-income Americans, or 1 in 8, rely on SNAP to help buy groceries.
 The average monthly benefit is about $190 per person, or a little over $6 a day.